 Recently, she has been named Nation Builder by India Today Magazine, one among 100 Nation Builders from across the spectrum of Indian industries.
+She has been recently awarded with the Woman Super Achiever Award at the World Women Leadership Congress 2020 and the Best Anchor for Corporate & Lifestyle Events Award at Live Quotient Awards 2019 by EventFaqs.
+She has also been honored with the prestigious Woman Leadership Award by ET Now at Stars of the Industry Awards 2019.
 Named Live Artist of the Decade at WOW Awards Asia, she has also been honored with the award for Outstanding Contribution to the Indian Experiential Realm by Business World Applause.
 She was named amongst the ten most influential women in the Indian Live Industry in a book, The Decade of Transformation, published by EEMA.
 She is a veteran of more than two dozen television shows and more than three thousand live events across the globe.
-Named Best Live Host India at various relevant platforms, Best Emcee Corporate & Lifestyle Events LQ Awards 2019, Best Anchor India Female at EEMAX Spotlight Awards 2018 and 2017, Best Emcee Award India by Business World BW Applause Awards 2017, Best Emcee India Live Quotient Awards 2012, she also bagged the award for Outstanding Television Host for an Indian Cookery Show at the Restaurant India Awards 2019.
+Named Best Live Host India at various relevant platforms, Best Anchor India Female at EEMAX Spotlight Awards 2018 and 2017, Best Emcee Award India by Business World BW Applause Awards 2017, Best Emcee India Live Quotient Awards, she also bagged the award for Outstanding Television Host for an Indian Cookery Show at the Restaurant India Awards 2019.

 The darling of India’s experiential industry,

 curator of The Ministry of Talk – Made in India, Gitikka is India’s most

 awarded live host and the preferred choice for events that require more case

 than trace, experiences that are large format, content based and necessitate

 the gear of experience and expertise.
 She is a popular choice to host special